- Encrypts and decrypts using the AES Rijndael Block Cipher Algorithm

-See representative implementation results (each in a new pop-up window):
+AES-P reference designs have been evaluated in a variety of technologies.
+See representative implementation results (in a new pop-up window):

-The AES-P core as delivered is warranted against defects for ninety days from purchase.
+The core as delivered is warranted against defects for ninety days from purchase.
 Thirty days of phone and email technical support are included, starting with the first interaction.
 Additional maintenance and support options are available.

 The core has been verified through extensive synthesis, place and route and simulation runs.
 It has also been embedded in several products, and is proven in FPGA technologies.

 This core is approved for export to any country, except for the following: